 golf, lacrosse, and tennis.
 Women's intercollegiate teams include basketball, cross

-country, lacrosse, softball, tennis, soccer, and volleyball.
-Cheerleading teams are
+country, lacrosse, softball, tennis, soccer, swimming and volleyball.
+Cheerleading

 Perhaps the most popular participatory activity on campus is the program of intramural

-The fitness center, swimming pool, tennis courts, weight room, and other athletic
+The YMCA at Ferrum College, swimming pool, tennis courts, weight room, and other athletic

 facilities are available on a regular basis for formal and informal participation.